nalanbar/alanbar.us/src/site/posts/Post3.md

 They give you a 1099MISC, and you add it to your income as though they paid you for a big job.
 Your income just went from 80k to 100k a year.

 So... what does that do to your taxes?

+Well, if you are a normal American, playing the witholding game every paycheck, juggling you allowances, the answer to that question is "breaks them."
+You jump immediately from maybe getting a small tax refund (on your interest free loan to the Feds) to having to pay in.
+Figure something like 25% when all is said and done.
+Sure, you just got an extra $20,000, but you have to pay in $5,000, and nobody tells you how the process works.
+I am glad I asked before I started spending, because
+I could have really screwed myself.